KnowledgeForwardSolutions/CheckDigits.Net/README.md

 minimized or eliminated completely.
 Benchmarks for each algorithm are provided to demonstrate performance over a range of values and the memory allocation (if any).

+Benchmarks have shown that the optimized versions of the algorithms in CheckDigits.Net are up to 10X-50X faster than popular Nuget packages.

 ## Table of Contents

 - **[Check Digit Overview](#check-digit-overview)**